-Photo Tip: If you are taking photos in low light settings such as this one, you’ll want to consider using a longer exposure.
+Photo Tip: If you are taking photos in low light settings such as this one, you’ll want to consider using a longer shutter speed.

 “Watch the purple!” our guide said as we walked from one location to the next, pointing out the stained glass at our feet.
 As the underground tunnel tour progressed, I learned the stained glass sidewalks were skylights for Seattle’s hidden city.
 When the skylights were installed, manganese dioxide was added to decolorize the glass and give it a clear appearance.
 As the glass was exposed to UV light from the sun, the manganese turned purple.

 Photo Tip: If you love the blurred background, try opening the aperture.

 Women outnumbered men by more than 2:1 and some women realized there was a profit to be made…as “seamstresses”.
 The Underworld Tour tells the raunchier, more accurate, and not safe for children version of life underground in the 1890’s.

 Best For: Museum Lovers, National Park Lovers, and Budget Travelers (entrance is free!)

 “GOLD!
 GOLD!
 GOLD!” headlined the news as one journalist convinced the world that Seattle was the final and best pit stop before striking it rich in the Klondike Gold Rush.

 Learn how selling supplies to the victims of the 1800’s version of a lottery ticket launched a town recovering from fire and depression into the prospering city it is today.